dff1980/sdh-2019/README.md

-# SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Server 2019 PoC
+# SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Storage 2019 PoC

-This project is PoC installation SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Server.
+This project is PoC installation SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Storage.

 Using version:
 - SUSE CaaSP 3